Indonesia president says corruption threatens economic growth

-Corruption is widely seen as holding back the economy and Yudhoyono has been criticized for letting the fight against it slow as he comes towards the end of his second five-year term.
+Corruption is widely seen as holding back the economy and Yudhoyono has been criticised for letting the fight against it slow as he comes towards the end of his second five-year term.

 A series of corruption scandals have rocked the president’s Democrat Party, weakening it in advance of elections in 2014 when Yudhoyono will step down.